YJDoc2/hexo-theme-ascent/README.md

 - add padding and <,> arrows in older/newer article links
 - remove word count next to title in archive list
 - change page layout for better standalone page rendering
+- add tag and category name as h2 on their respective pages

 Each change has a corresponding commit, so you can cherry-pick or revert if you want to use them.